 EMBRACING THE PROMISE

-May we as people of faith declare with the psalmist, “Even from everlasting to everlasting, You are God” (Ps.
-90:2)!
+May we as people of faith embrace the promise and declare with the psalmist, “Even from everlasting to everlasting, You are God” (Ps.
+90:2).
 “Amen!
 Blessing and glory and wisdom, thanksgiving and honor and power and might, be to our God forever and ever.
 Amen” (Rev. 7:12).